Frequently Asked Questions

 What support/training is available?

-For course reps, registration by your programme leader will be followed by a welcome email from the student voice team in which we will invite you to complete the required training to conduct your role successfully.
+For course reps, registration by your programme leader will be followed by a welcome email from the Student-led Change team in which we will invite you to complete the required training to conduct your role successfully.
 Once you have completed the short training session, you will be a qualified course rep!

-Then throughout your time as either a course rep or a school rep, you will have the full support of our two Student Voice Coordinators – Jenny and Will – are will be onsite and online available to respond to any queries via email or Teams.
+Then throughout your time as either a course rep or a school rep, you will have the full support of our Student-led Change Lead – Will – who will be onsite and online available to respond to any queries via email or Teams.
 You can also find them at social events run and supported by your student officers.

 How can I register as my cohort's course rep?